 Please fax the printable registration form for public courses to us at 1-866-205-0713 to complete your order.

 By incorporating the design and simulation tools in the course, participants will learn the software as well as the test process and techniques.
 Participants also learn the skills to evaluate an analog circuit test program so that they can troubleshoot it or suggest methods to improve the design and/or test program.
 This skill-building series is divided into four segments:

 Martin Versen studied physics at the Ruhr-University Bochum, Germany and received his PhD in 2000 in electrical engineering for his work on single electron devices based on InAs quantum dots.
-He joined Qimonda's mother company, Infineon Technolgies, in 2000 as product engineer in Munich, Germany, and Williston, VT being responsible for test coverage and customer return analysis in the commodity memory department.
+He joined Qimonda's mother company, Infineon Technologies, in 2000 as product engineer in Munich, Germany, and Williston, VT being responsible for test coverage and customer return analysis in the commodity memory department.
 He was a senior staff engineer product and test and team leader of the root-cause analysis team in Munich from 2005 to 2009.
-Since 2009 has has been a professor of Engineering Sciences at The Rosenheim University of Applied Sciences.
+Since 2009 he has been a professor of Engineering Sciences at The Rosenheim University of Applied Sciences.